 Always Report Your Winnings

 In the United States, it’s required by law to report gambling winnings.
 It’s not at the discretion of casinos, racetracks, or sportsbooks to report those winnings.
-This means if $10,000.00 is won on a video slot at Luxor Casino, the individual acquiring that prize maintains responsibility to report.
+This means if $10,000.00 is won on a video slot at Luxor Casino, the individual acquiring that prize maintains the responsibility to report.
 Another myth typically forgotten by bettors is that wagers themselves cannot be deducted from taxable winnings.
 If $50.00 was wagered to trigger that $10k payout, players must report $10,050.00.

 It’s a confusing algorithm that extends past cash prizes at land-based casinos.
 These laws affect competitors on television programs, charitable donators who’ve won prizes at raffles, and consumers that have won vehicles from corporations.
 These individuals are still expected to report those winnings on their taxable income or hand the prize back.
 It’s an unfortunate series of circumstances that affects North America and the United Kingdom.